How to Start a Successful Software Business: A Guide for Non-Technical Founders

 I wanted to solve my own problem.

 Now, there are LOTS of other ways to come up with software product ideas; however, I recommend trying to solve your own problems.
-This has worked very well for me as I created Long Tail Pro by doing just that.
+This has worked very well for me as I created Long Tail Pro and Link Whisper by doing just that.
 And there are countless other businesses out there that came about by the founders solving their own problems.

 Be Different From Your Competition